 - Repeat the other way or for about 1 to 3 sets of 8 to 16 steps.

-Deadlifts are great for your glutes, hamstrings, and lower back.
+Deadlifts are another excellent exercise for increasing glute, hamstring, and lower back power.
 One-legged deadlifts, however, are especially good for your glutes.
 You should avoid this exercise if you have back problems.

 How to do one-legged deadlifts:

-- Hold weights, take your left leg back behind you (about a foot) and lightly rest on your toe.
+- Hold weights, put your left leg back behind you (about a foot) and lightly rest on your toe.

 - Tip from your hips and slowly lower the weights to the floor as your flexibility allows.